ctfs/write-ups-2016/asis-ctf-2016/pwn/shadow-99/README.md

 You can find the base address of the shadow-stack in the shadow_stack variable residing at 0x0804a4c0.

-Second of all you might notic an out-of-bounds memory read in the sym.beerdesc function, where the choice of the desired beer to be viewed is read in as:
+Second of all you might notice an out-of-bounds memory read in the sym.beerdesc function, where the choice of the desired beer is read into memory as:

     lea eax, dword [ebp - local_70h] ;[b] push eax